pyrddlgym-project/pyRDDLGym/README.md

   * param_list was not properly defined, now defined as '(' str_list ')' or empty
   * interm-fluent was not defined without level parameter
   * derived-fluents were not defined in parser (only in lexer)
+  * derived-fluents field were not defined in pvariable class
+  * derived cpfs were not defined in domain class
   * observ-fluents were not defined in parser (only in lexer)
   * power unit commitment domain had non-fluent ambiguity definition in instance (implicit in instance)